Goods imported from outside the EU require you to pay import duty and VAT, and make a declaration to customs.

 Imported goods are not normally released by customs until you have paid duty and VAT.
 Import duty is one of two main duties collected by HMRC.
 Import duty is a tax charged on goods imported into the EU.
 The other main duty is excise duty, which is a tax on goods such as alcohol or tobacco.
 For more information see the section on excise duties and the page ‘VAT on goods from EU countries’ in the guide on imports and purchases from abroad: paying and reclaiming VAT.

 However, if you import regularly you can set up a deferment account with HMRC, allowing you to pay monthly in arrears.
 You must provide a financial guarantee from a bank, insurance company or building society to cover the charges you owe.
-Read guidance on deferring import duty and VAT on the HMRC website.
+Read guidance on deferring import duty and VAT in Notice 101.
 You can also find more information in the guide on customs warehousing.

 Depending on your circumstances, you may be able to delay your liability to import duty or VAT.